skynixukraine/SX-Photo-Gallery/readme.txt

 = How to find out a gallery slug? =

-Go to SX Photo Galleries -> All SX Photo Galleries.
+Go to SX Galleries -> All SX Galleries.
 There will be a table with list of created galleries on the right.
 One of the columns in that table is called "Slug", and that is where You can find out slug of any gallery.

 = How to find out what photos are in a gallery? =

 You can either:
-1. Go to SX Photo Galleries -> All SX Photo Galleries.
+1. Go to SX Galleries -> All SX Galleries.
 2. In the table find column "Count".
 It will show how many photos each gallery has.
-3. By pressing on the number You will be redirected to Go to SX Photo Galleries -> All Photos and there will be listed only photos from that particular gallery.
+3. By pressing on the number You will be redirected to SX Galleries -> All Photos and there will be listed only photos from that particular gallery.

 Or, You can do it this way:
-1. Go to SX Photo Galleries -> All Photos.
+1. Go to SX Galleries -> All Photos.
 2. On the filter bar You will see an option to filter by gallery.
-By default it says "Show All SX Photo Galleries".
+By default it says "Show All SX Galleries".
 3. Press it, select desired gallery and press "Filter".
 All photos related to selected gallery will be listed.

 = How to change gallery style? =